 - Students who want to live in a room that is gender-inclusive need to indicate this on their application and fill out a gender-inclusive housing agreement in their housing portal.

-Financial holds must be resolved with Student Accounts prior to their designated selection day.
+Financial holds must be resolved with Student Accounts prior to March 13th.

 General selection days are divided between group selection days and small group and individual selection days.
 This allows groups that can fill a full apartment, suite, or room the ability to select fully open rooms, and small groups and individuals to select spaces in those same room types as well.
 We ensure that all applicable room types are released on both days to the same class standing groups, meaning that those selecting on either full group or small group and individual selection days are not disadvantaged in selecting their room types.